Test Optional Policy

 For students submitting standardized test scores, we will accept scores that are self-reported on the student’s application, reported by the testing agency, or submitted through the self-report form found in the Bowdoin Application Portal.
 We accept self-reported scores for all applicants.

 Bowdoin will verify scores for all enrolling students.
 Discrepancies between self-reported and official scores may jeopardize a student’s place at Bowdoin.

 We will accept scores reported on a school transcript or sent to our office by a school counselor or CBO advisor as official.
 Official score reports may be sent to our office by email, fax, mail, or directly from the testing agency.
 Our testing codes are: 3089 (College Board) and 1636 (ACT).

 Is standardized testing required for certain applicants?

 Yes.
-Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit either the ACT test results OR the SAT test results as well as two or more SAT Subject Tests.
-SAT Subject Tests should include Math Level 1 or Math Level 2 and a science.
+Home-schooled applicants and candidates applying from secondary schools that provide written evaluations rather than grades are required to submit either the ACT test results OR the SAT test results, as well as two or more SAT Subject Tests.

 International applicants can find more information about required testing on the International Applicant page.